-Risk Assessment involves identifying the hazards present in the work place or arising out of any work activity and evaluating the extent of the risks involved to employees and others, taking into account existing precautions and their effectiveness.
+Risk Assessment involves identifying the hazards present in the workplace or arising out of any work activity and evaluating the extent of the risks involved to employees and others, considering existing precautions and their effectiveness.

 A hazard is something with a potential to cause harm and can include articles, substances, plant or machines, methods of work and the work environment.